eshaan127/game-bot/README.md

 # game-bot
-Discord Bot callled "Game Bot" made for servers.
+Discord Bot called "Game Bot" made for servers.

 # About
 Made this game bot for multiple games to play in discord servers.